TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

          1

    Comment
+         Possible values for boolean variables are "1" and "0" (meaning "TRUE" and "FALSE").

+         Everything else is `evaluated to one of these values by PHP`__:
-         Non-empty strings (but not zero) are "true"
+         Non-empty strings (but not "0") are treated as "TRUE", empty strings are evaluated to FALSE.

-         The value is considered to be true if `PHP evaluates this value to True`__.
-If the value is empty or PHP evaluates to False it is counted as being false.

          __ http://php.net/manual/en/language.types.boolean.php

          Examples::

-            dummy.enable =              # false, because value is empty
-            dummy.enable = 0            # false, prefered notation
+            dummy.enable = 0            # false, preferred notation
-            dummy.enable = 1            # true, prefered notation
+            dummy.enable = 1            # true, preferred notation
-            dummy.enable = yes          # true, because ('yes')    is a non empty string and not treated as '0' dummy.enable = no           # true (!), because ('no') is a non empty string and not treated as '0' dummy.enable = 0 anything   # false, because ('0 anything') is treated as '0'
-            dummy.enable = 1 anything   # false, because ('1 anything') is treated as '1'
+            dummy.enable =              # false, because the value is empty

 .. _data-type-rotation: